New Makey Makey Bananaversary Backpacks packed with projects and new Makey Apps!

 We wanted to share some ideas for how you could plan to divide and conquer this school year with our online content and splitting up kits from the STEM Pack to send home for remote learning or loaning out kits to campuses.

 The STEM Pack contains 12 complete Makey Makey Classic kits plus a whole lot of additional alligator clips and connector wires.

 We've been busy building these beginner classes for students (age 8 and up), plus we have more classes coming!
 We created these STEM activities with kids in mind to encourage playful learning, tinkering, and invention for everyone while they are learning from home.

 We also have a new set of intermediate classes that focus on making inventions with items around your house!
-You can read about the maker classes here as we are still releasing new classes!
+You can read about the maker classes here as and check out all our new classes!

 We know some schools are already using our STEM Packs to work through these activities with their students.
 So we also wanted to share some solutions for dividing up your STEM Pack and sending Makey Makeys home for your students in this time of remote learning.